historical-theology/stthomas/return-to-god/syllabus.md

 ## Grades

-The class has five grades worth 20% apiece, each allowing you to foster (and showcase) a completely different set of skills:
+The class has five grades worth 20% apiece, each of which will allow you to foster (and showcase) a completely different set of skills:
 1. Total of weekly meetings with the instructor (me, Dr. Stephan)
 	* Graded as A (strong), C (weak), F (did not attend or obviously failed)
 	* 1 week automatically dropped (to account for life)
 2. Total of weekly recorded meetings with semester-long spiritual partner
 	* Graded as A (strong), C (weak), F (did not write or obviously failed)
 	* 1 week automatically dropped (to account for life)
-3. Augustine video presentation
+3. Augustine spiritual journey documentary / video presentation
 	* Graded 100, 95, 90, etc.
 	* Due the day before Midterm Break
 	* The whole class will be invited to provide feedback